run2bizdocs/docs-1/en-us/docs/citsmart-esp-8/additional-features/mobile-and-field-service/apps/citsmart-field-service-manual.md

     the request data, including the location map where it'll make the attendance;

-3. Click on "Execute request" and then on "Other information" (this option will be only available if exists a questionnaire linked to the ticket activity).
+3. Click on "Execute request" and then on "Other data" (this option will be only available if exists a questionnaire linked to the ticket activity).
     Complete the data about the request execution and  click on "Save";

 4. If you want to add some file, click on the tab "Attachments";

-5. Click on "Add note" and report the occurrence referring to the ticket and the date that it happened.
+5. Click on "Notes" and report the occurrence referring to the ticket and the date that it happened.
 It's also possible to save the         time taken to solve the problem.
 It's available the visualization of this report by the requester and the sending of the same to         his/her email by selecting the options "Visible to the requester" and "Send to e-mail".
 Click on "Save";

 6. Click on "Finish" and complete the data about the attendance conclusion.
     Select the attendance status (in progress, solved or canceled) and detail it;

-7. Click on "Get signature and Advance Flow" (see related document) or "Save and keep current task" to complete the operation.
+7. Click on "Collect Signature and Foward Flow" (see related document) or "Save and keep current task" to complete the operation.
 It'll be automatically synchronized the changes.
 If the application does not find network to complete the synchronization, it'll be presented the icon "Automatic update" to wait for a connection and complete the